EmmettDemirhan/MSBA_e-Portfolio/README.md

 # Macquarie University MSBA e-Portfolio

-## Introduction
-Hello, I'm Emmett, and welcome to my MSBA e-Portfolio!
 This repository serves as a comprehensive showcase of my coursework, projects, and skills acquired during my Master's in Business Analytics at Macquarie University.

 ## Objectives
 - Demonstrate proficiency in various business analytics techniques